 To start with, it’s yet another future for the digital-age Eloi.
 Is it so hard to sketch a vision of the future where innovative technologies work for real people?
 Give me just 1 % out of the 99 % to show up in such a vision, and we can sit down and start imagining.
 Furthermore, how “visionary” exactly are these technologies?
 Hint: not much.
 All that stuff can be easily extrapolated from technologies we already have.
 Some of which we even hold in our hands right now!
 But, not from Microsoft.

 Moreover, it’s sloppy and lazy.
-Josh Farmer from Opinionated Type (no longer online, but cached by John Gruber) noticed a few things, among them:
+Josh Farmer from Opinionated Type noticed a few things (no longer online, but here’s the original link from Daring Fireball).
+Among them:

 - There is no difference between a tap that selects, records, enters a chat, or backtracks.
 And no one is confused about this.